 A third option is the hybrid version of the Hyundai Sonata sedan – just updated for 2016 and the “newest” of the three.
 It’s not as quick as the Camry – or the Accord – but it is capable of operating as fast as 75 MPH on just its batteries and gets better mileage (43 highway) as a result.

 All Camrys get a updated bodywork, including a front clip that’s more Lexus-like (and less Mrs. Doubtfire-esque).

-The hybrid’s powertrain carries over unchanged but Toyota has sharpened up the car’s handling to go with the no-longer post-menopausal visuals.
+The hybrid’s powertrain carries over from last year unchanged but Toyota has sharpened up the car’s handling to go with the no-longer post-menopausal visuals.

-The hybrid is sold in the same LE (base) SE (sporty) and XLE (luxury) trims as the non-hybrid Camry but being hybrids, they all come with a different instrument cluster and hybrid-specific readouts, including real-time monitoring of the efficiency of the hybrid powertrain.
+The hybrid is sold in the same SE, LE and and XLE (luxury) trims as the non-hybrid Camry but being hybrids, they all come with a different instrument cluster and hybrid-specific readouts, including real-time monitoring of the efficiency of the hybrid powertrain.

-Familiarity.
-The safe bet.
-The Camry hybrid may not get the absolute best mileage or be the least expensive to buy hybrid – but it’s got a bulletproof reputation, including an established track record of high resale values.
+The Camry hybrid may not get the absolute best mileage or be the least expensive to buy hybrid – but it has the bluest-chip rep for long-haul reliability and high resale value.